Deadline: November 15, 2019

-- All fellows are responsible for program costs.
+- The total cost for the program is $11,367 (not including airfare and visa fees).
+All fellows are responsible for program costs.
 Supplementary scholarships are available to help defray the cost of program fees and accommodations.
 On average, 75% of APLP Fellows receive partial scholarships to defray the costs of participating in the program.
 See scholarship page for details.

 - Leadership track record in professional, public, and/or personal realms